 Biosimilars - What You Need to Know

-- No. A generic drug has the exact same active ingredients (the chemicals that make the drug work) as a brand name drug.
+- Biosimilar drugs are not the same as generic drugs.
+A generic drug has the exact same active ingredients (the chemicals that make the drug work) as a brand name drug.
+For example, you can buy ibuprofen as Advil (brand name) or a store brand (generic).

 - If you were taking a reference biologic drug and are now taking a biosimilar drug, you should expect to have the same results and the same side effects.

-- While reference biologic drugs are patent protected only one company can sell that biologic, which makes them very expensive.
+- While reference biologic drugs are patent protected, only one company can sell that biologic, which makes them very expensive.

 - As the patents for reference biologic drugs expire, other companies can request approval from Health Canada to sell biosimilars.